ZBW-P/MLOP-Med_Image_Pred/README.md

 - **MLFlow Integration:**
   All experiments are tracked using MLFlow.
 This includes logging model accuracy, infrastructure utilization, configuration details, and code changes.

-- **Purpose:**
-  Systematically log every experiment to enable performance comparison, reproducibility, and smooth deployment of the best-performing model.

 - **MLFlow Setting Process:**

   Our group will follow the process below to track our ViT model training with DDP or FSDP: